Skip to main content

 • The courts will also allow a judgment to be removed entirely when it is paid within one month and is therefore set aside by the court.

-• If the judgment is not yours, in the sense that it’s not in your name at an address you have been financially known at, you should raise a dispute against it.
-If it’s in your name and at an address you’ve been known at, please contact the issuing court for further information.
+• If the judgment is not yours, in the sense that it’s not in your name at an address you have been financially known at.
+If this is true for you, please, you should raise a dispute against it.
+However, If it is in your name and at an address you’ve been known at,

 • Judgments issued by a Sheriff Court (known as Decrees) will require you to supply them with evidence from the plaintiff that the debt has been paid before it will be marked as satisfied.